Where it all began:

 - During school holidays, the Abashintshi arrange the very popular holiday programmes for school children, providing them with the opportunity to participate in healthy sporting and creative activities, whilst also using their Life Skills training to equip the children with leadership and social skills.
 Communities encourage these educational and fun activities that keep children off the streets, and out of trouble, and that help build strong community bonds.

 - The Abashintshi provide Sappi with a credible channel of communicating with their communities, which has helped to resolve issues, to foster better community relationships and to improve Sappi’s reputation.

 - The Abashintshi Social Mobilisation Project won a gold award in the ‘Shared Value’ category of the 2017 Loerie Awards.

 - The project also won a merit award in the 2017 International Association of Business Communications (IABC) Awards as well as two International IABC Golden Quills, one African Gold Quill and one Gold PRISM award.

 Making an impact:

 - The programme has resulted in excess of 500 small businesses that have either been started up or rejuvenated with the assistance of the Abashintshi.
-These range from brickmaking projects, poultry and pig farms to creches and home industries, among a host of others
+These range from brickmaking projects, poultry and pig farms to crèches and home industries, among a host of other initiatives.

-- Since its inception the programme has been extended to more than 63 communities in KwaZulu-Natal and Mpumalanga and today involves more than 126 Abashintshi.
+- Since its inception the programme has been extended to more than 63 communities in KwaZulu-Natal and Mpumalanga and today involves more than 100 active Abashintshi.